breinbaas/breinbaas.github.io/docs/_posts/2021-04-25-geolib-geometry.md

 ![this is easy to fix](https://github.com/breinbaas/breinbaas.github.io/blob/master/img/02.05.png?raw=true)

-Let's say you hava layers like this;
+Let's say you have layers like this;

 ```python